Los Angeles FC: 2024 season

-With the 2024 season, LAFC acquired Lewis O'Brien, Eduard Atuesta, Olivier Giroud, Hugo Lloris, David Martinez, Kei Kamara, and Maxime Chanot in response to the departures of Maxime Crepeau, Carlos Vela (The club negotiated a small contract at the end of the season), Denil Maldonado, Giorgio Chiellini, Kellyn Acosta, Filip Krastev, Diego Palacios, and Stipe Biuk.
+With the 2024 season, LAFC acquired Lewis O'Brien, Eduard Atuesta, Olivier Giroud, Hugo Lloris, David Martínez, Kei Kamara, and Maxime Chanot in response to the departures of Maxime Crépeau, Carlos Vela (The club negotiated a small contract at the end of the season), Denil Maldonado, Giorgio Chiellini, Kellyn Acosta, Filip Krastev, Diego Palacios, and Stipe Biuk.
 The team was able to clinch the Western Conference (Regular season) by goal difference against the LA Galaxy.
 LAFC had a rocky start to its season dealing with a first loss of the season against Real Salt Lake in a snow game 3–0.
 By the middle of the season, LAFC saw an unbeaten streak of 13 games.
 That streak would end with a defeat by the Columbus Crew 5–1.
 LAFC would reach the final of the 2024 Leagues Cup getting out of the group stage against Vancouver Whitecaps FC and Club Tijuana and then knocking out Austin FC, San Jose Earthquakes, Seattle Sounders FC, and Colorado Rapids.
 In the final they would face Columbus Crew once again losing 3–1.
 After the Leagues Cup tournament, LAFC would go on to lose against Houston Dynamo FC, LA Galaxy, and FC Dallas in the 2nd half of the regular season.
 In the 2024 MLS Cup playoffs after knocking out Vancouver Whitecaps FC in the Best of Three Round, LAFC faced Seattle Sounders FC.
 The match would go on to extra-time where Seattle Sounders would eventually defeat LAFC 2–1 ending LAFC's 2024 season.